Fleckism/SecurityPlus/SecurityPlus/14 D Secure Script Environments.md

 Symantec's white paper contains a useful introduction to PowerShell exploits ([docs.broadcom.com/doc/increased-use-of-powershell-in-attacks-16-en](https://docs.broadcom.com/doc/increased-use-of-powershell-in-attacks-16-en)).
 # BASH AND PYTHON MALICIOUS INDICATORS

 Most of the web runs on Linux, and Linux has proven remarkably resilient to attacks (meaning that it is able to withstand or recover quickly from difficult situations), given the high-value of the assets that depend on it.
-Most exploits of Linux systems depend on weak configuration, and/or vulnerabilities in web applications.
+Most exploits of Linux systems depend on weak configuration, and/or [[vulnerability|vulnerabilities]] in web applications.
 In Linux, the command line is usually Bourne Again Shell ([[Bash]]).
 Many Linux systems have Python enabled as well.
 Python scripts or batch files of bash commands can be used for automation tasks, such as backup, or for malicious purposes.

 A [[malicious script]] running on a Linux host might attempt the following: